Ushnis25/Machine-Learning-Projects/README.md

 The model is evaluated using "Confusion Matrix" and "AUC-ROC Curve".

-Given attached is the Documentation of the Entire Project as well as the Source Code Files.
+Given attached is the Documentation of the Entire Project, the Presentation as well as the Source Code Files.